DePayFi/depay-evm-router/README.md

 To clone CurveFi:

 - Removing `deployed.json` file if existed
-- Run this command `npx hardhat --network ropsten deploy:curvefi`
+- Run this command `npx hardhat --network ropsten curvefi:deploy`
+- You able to test on forking ropsten with `npx hardhat --network ropsten curvefi:test`

 ## Examples